 11:15 a.m.
 Panel Discussion: The Pop Middle Ages Live from NOLA, featuring panelists from the Krewe de Jeanne d’Arc, the Louisiana Renaissance Festival, the Society for Creative Anachronism, and the Bad Wolf Bar (host of Game of Thrones watch parties and gaming).

 12:00 p.m.
-Lunch break & Krewe meet & greet: Three options for lunch — pre-order a box lunch; bring your own sack lunch to eat at Woldenberg Art Center; or walk across campus (0.3 miles) to purchase lunch at Tulane’s Lavin-Bernick Center food court, map).
+Lunch break & Krewe meet & greet: Three options for lunch — eat your pre-ordered box lunch (too late to order); bring your own sack lunch to eat at Woldenberg Art Center; or walk across campus (0.3 miles) to purchase lunch at Tulane’s Lavin-Bernick Center food court, map).
 This is also an opportunity to meet and greet krewe leaders, ask questions, or purchase membership, throws or krewe merchandise.

 12:50 p.m.
 What’s New with the Krewe: 2020 parade preview by leaders of the Krewe de Jeanne d’Arc

 Afternoon sessions will focus on Tchaikovsky’s “Joan of Arc” opera, to be produced by the New Orleans Opera February 7 and 9, 2020